-The graphic outlined below summarises the Wycombe DC journal population for 2017/18.
+The graphic outlined below summarises the journal population for 2018/19.
 We review journals by certain risk based criteria to focus on higher risk transactions, such as journals posted manually by management, those posted around the year-end, those with unusual debit and credit relationships, and those posted by individuals we would not expect to be entering transactions.

 The purpose of this approach is to provide a more effective, risk focused approach to auditing journal entries, minimising the burden of compliance on management by minimising randomly selected samples.
-We have also shared this information with management to provide additional insight and value from our audit procedures.